 The total area of the Great Barrier Reef is 344,000 sq kilometres.
 It has an average depth of 35 meters in its in-shore waters.
 The outer reefs extends over 2000 metres.
 Coral however do not live at these great depths.
 In terms of size, it is as big as Germany or Japan and half as big as Texas.
 It is so large, that it is the only living organism on the planet that is visible from space.

-Types of Animals in The Great Barrier Reef Great Barrier Reef Species Diversity
+Structure of The Great Barrier Reef What is the Great Barrier Reef Made of?

 The Great Barrier Reef has the world's most diverse range of underwater animals.
 These include: